£100+m regeneration programme is well underway

 In 2015 the Council invested £6m in buying the Royal Arcade and appointed Peveril Securities to redevelop the whole site including a £25m commercially-funded leisure and retail scheme.
 The Council will contribute an additional £18.3m towards the cost of developing a new bus station, 400 space multi-storey car park and new public realm.
 This project is now under way.

-In 2017 the Council started plans to develop the Market Hall with £3.9m programme, which includes £2.3m support from the Government’s Local Growth Fund, through Cheshire & Warrington Local Enterprise Partnership.
-The Hall is due to open in spring 2021.
+In 2017 the Council started plans to develop the Market Hall with £3.9m programme, which included £2.3m support from the Government’s Local Growth Fund, through Cheshire & Warrington Local Enterprise Partnership.
+The Hall opened in spring 2021.

 What could be next?